metharda/dcvm/README.md

 ## Manual Installation

-If you prefer step-by-step installation:
+If you prefer step-by-step installation: (you should be in root user)

 ### 1. Download Repository
 ```bash